node-ex/showcase--nx-nestjs-angular--serve-fe-from-be/README.md

 4. Go to `http://localhost:3000` to see FE served from BE

 Implementation: See a couple of latest commits.

+### Dockerization

+You need to understand the basic Docker concepts.
+Use scripts in `./docker/app` folder to build and run the Docker image.

 ## Local development